Fi2zz/vue-simple-state/docs/api/README.md

 ## `SimpleStore` (Interface)

-The type of the store instance returned by `simpleStore`.
+The type of the store instance returned by `createStore`.
 It is an intersection of the user-defined state/actions and the built-in `StoreHelpers`.

 ```typescript
 type SimpleStore<SS> = Reactive<StoreState<SS> & StoreHelpers>